Writing Beginnings: The First Chapter of Your Novel

 A prologue picks a pivotal scene from either your backstory or your main story, and tells it in isolation.
 By its very nature, that means it should be an exciting scene that grabs your reader.
 If it's a scene from the past, then you're telling it because it lets the reader in on a secret that informs the action through the rest of the novel.
 If it's a scene from the future, you're telling it because you want the reader to think, "wow, how is that going to come about?"
 In both cases, you're using your prologue to create the "hook" that draws your reader in and makes them want to read your story.

 Of course, that becomes a huge problem if readers are going to skip it.
-If you've created your "hook" in the prologue, you probably won't be able to offer another one in Chapter 1.
+If you've created your "hook" in the prologue, you probably won't be able to offer another one in chapter one.

-Then - shock, horror - I discovered that many readers don't read prologues, and that meant I couldn't count on readers knowing about Yuri!
-But I couldn't find a way to insert warning signs in Chapter 1 without making my heroine look stupid for not noticing them.
+Then I discovered that many readers don't read prologues, and that meant I couldn't count on readers knowing about Yuri!
+But I couldn't find a way to insert warning signs in chapter one without making my heroine look stupid for not noticing them.

 My eventual solution was to write a different prologue, this time showing the two brothers six months before the story begins.
-Ad even though it was really a prologue because it was such a long time before Chapter 1, I made another very simple change - I labelled my prologue as Chapter 1, so the old Chapter 1 became Chapter 2, and so on.
+Ad even though it was really a prologue because it was such a long time before chapter one, I made another very simple change: I labelled my prologue as chapter one, so the old chapter one became chapter two, and so on.
 After all, there's no rule that chapters have to follow closely in time, one after the other.

 The main thing to remember is that your opening lines can make or break your novel, so it's worth investing the time to make them the best they can be!